cockroachdb/docs/v22.1/create-user.md

 - Usernames:
     - Are case-insensitive
-    - Must start with a letter, number, or underscore
+    - Must start with a letter.
     - Must contain only letters, numbers, periods, or underscores
     - Must be between 1 and 63 characters.
     -  Cannot be `none`.